 “We cannot make a recommendation to use omega-3 fish oil supplements for primary prevention of cardiovascular disease at this time,” said Siscovick, senior vice president for research at The New York Academy of Medicine.
 “People in the general population who are taking omega-3 fish oil supplements are taking them in the absence of scientific data that shows any benefit of the supplements in preventing heart attacks, stroke, heart failure, or death for people who do not have a diagnosis of cardiovascular disease.”

-The advisory’s recommendations are particularly significant given that more than 18 million adults in the United States said that they were taking omega-3 fish oil supplements in 2012, according to a study referenced by the authors.
+The advisory’s recommendations are particularly significant given that more than 18 million adults in the United States said that they were taking omega-3 fish oil supplements in 2012, according to a

 The chair of the writing group explained that the new findings confirm previous recommendations made by the AHA in a scientific advisory they published in 2002.